-But it’s not just the exterior that’s been given a makeover.
-Open up the C8 Corvette’s interior and you’ll find a cabin that actually looks like the cockpit of a futuristic fighter jet.
-Sit down in the low-slung driver seat and you’re met with a rectangular steering wheel, which includes two large paddle shifters.
-Behind that is a 12-inch digital instrument cluster, which includes a new tachometer, to help keep track of your vehicle and its performance as you drive.
+It’s not just the exterior that’s received a major makeover.
+Open up the C8 Corvette’s doors and you’ll find a cabin that actually looks like the cockpit of a futuristic fighter jet.
+Sit down in the low-slung driver seat and you’re met with a squared-off steering wheel, which includes two large paddle shifters.
+Behind that is a 12-inch digital instrument cluster, which includes a new tachometer, to help keep track of your ‘Vette and its performance as you drive.

 “The new ‘Vette is a remarkable achievement for something starting under $60,000, but it’ll be a while before the C8 matures into the outstanding machine I’m confident it can be.
 Maybe that machine is the forthcoming Stingray convertible.
 Maybe it’s an eventual higher-powered Corvette variant.
 Either way, I feel the magic looming.”

 Fast forward three years to the Z06, though, and it was clear that significant progress had been made.
 Robb Report‘s reviewer, writer Michael Van Runkle, felt it was “essentially impossible” to find a comparable speed machine at the same price point, writing that, “America’s supercar may be trying to punch above its weight, but it’s still quite the contender.”